Ruuucker/Ruuucker.github.io/_posts/articles/2018-03-10-How-Kerberos works.md

 In this case, this is a request for a ticket for the TGS service and it is the server in this design.

-When a user wants to talk to the TGS, he lets kerberos know about it.
-The user gives only his name and the name of the service, in return receives a ticket encrypted with the client's key for communication between the user and the service.
+When a client wants to talk to the TGS, he lets kerberos know about it.
+The client gives only his name and the name of the service, in return receives a ticket encrypted with the client's key for communication between the user and the service.
 The kerberos service response contains the public key for the user / service that will be used by both parties, and is encrypted with the service key that the user wants to contact, the general ticket for the user / service.
 Here is the structure:

 ~~~
 ((Tc,s)Ks; Kc,s)Kc